 Heidi Keller and I joined the Mayo Clinic Diet support group in February 2013 at Mayo Clinic Health System – Chippewa Valley in Bloomer.
 With busy work schedules and family sport activities, it was hard to maintain healthy choices on the go.

 But the Mayo Clinic Diet encourages adding five healthy habits and breaking five unhealthy habits.
 It has inspired us both to keep physically active and sustain these changes.
 Heidi has made good eating habits fun for her family — swapping out unhealthy snacks for fresh fruits and veggies, packaging them in cute snack-sized bags to make it more fun to grab and go.

-By focusing on her overall general health, Heidi has inspired me to keep going on this journey as well.
+By focusing on her overall general health, Heidi has inspired me to keep going on this journey, as well.
 I have high cholesterol, and taking walks together and watching what I eat with a teammate made this change much more tolerable.

 Heidi has taken charge of her well-being, adopting healthy eating habits, not only for herself but for her family.
-Heidi has successfully managed to keep her weight loss for six months and still is practicing good choices.
+She has successfully managed to keep her weight loss for six months and still is practicing good choices.
 She is eating healthier, which creates a better self-image.
 She truly has been an inspiration to me.